 Gratuity is payable only to employees who have been in continuous service for a period not less than five (05) years.
 While calculating continuous service the days on which the employee did not attend work on account of accident, sickness, leave, Lay-off, Lockout, strike or cessation of work, not due to the fault of the employee shall be considered.
 This simply means that all of the days mentioned above shall be considered/added while calculating continuous service.

-In case of women, the period of continuous service shall also include the Maternity leave afforded to them.
+In case of women, the period of continuous service should also include the Maternity leave afforded to them.
 The Payment of Gratuity Act has amended its provisions in consonance with the Maternity Benefit Amendment Act (2017) which enhanced maternity leave from 12 weeks to 26 weeks. https://www.legawise.com/giving-maternity-leave-and-benefits Therefore, while calculating the period of continuous service of a female employee who has availed maternity leave, the 26 weeks leave period shall be considered or added to the continuous service period.

 When and how is the gratuity payment made?